Understanding AI Behavior and Realistic Use Cases

 • Analyze data quality and identify missing or inconsistent information.

-• Interpret assets (images or PDFs) included in your configuration to extract relevant details.
+• Interpret assets (images or PDFs) included in your AI Configuration to extract relevant details.

 • Follow structured instructions that clearly define the role, tone, and output format.

-If your configuration includes Product Name, Material, and Short Description, the AI can write a consistent product paragraph highlighting features, benefits, and material composition.
+Example: If your AI Configuration includes Product Name, Material, and Short Description as source Attributes, the AI can write a consistent product paragraph highlighting features, benefits, and material composition.

-Akeneo AI works entirely within the data and context available inside your PIM.
+AI Configurations in Akeneo PIM work entirely within the data and context available inside your PIM.

 AI cannot access external sources, browse the internet, or "know" things that aren't in your catalog.